HumanCellAtlas/data-portal-content/content/contact/contact/contact-us.md

 ### Register with the HCA

 Register with the Human Cell Atlas to find collaborators and stay up-to-date about news and events.
 [Register with the HCA] (https://www.humancellatlas.org/joinHCA).

+### Contribute to the HCA

+If you have data that you’d like to add to the HCA, visit this page to learn more about contributing data.
+If you’d like to contribute an analysis or visualization application, email [data-help@humancellatlas.org](mailto:data-help@humancellatlas.org).